-Over half of all development aid comes from the EU and its member countries, making them collectively the world's largest donor.
-Most aid goes to the low-income and least developed countries.
+Over half of all development aid comes from the EU and its members, making them collectively the world's largest aid donor.
+Most aid goes to low-income and least developed countries.

-EU development policy aims above all to eradicate poverty, using a sustainable approach.
-Key to this are the UN's 8 Millennium Development Goals (MDGs), adopted in 2000 with a 2015 deadline.
-They range from halving extreme poverty and halting the spread of HIV/AIDS to providing universal primary education.
+EU development policy aims above all to eradicate poverty through a sustainable approach.
+Key to this are the UN's 8 Millennium Development Goals They range from halving extreme poverty and halting the spread of HIV/AIDS to providing universal primary education.

-While the number of people living in absolute poverty has fallen by 600 million since 1990, less progress has been made towards other MDGs.
-It is proving particularly difficult to reduce deaths of mothers and babies during childbirth and to provide clean drinking water.
-The EU has sought to help by pledging an additional €1 bn to be used in 79 African, Caribbean and Pacific countries in pursuing the goals on which least progress has been made.
+While the number of people living in absolute poverty has fallen by 600 million since 1990, less progress has been made towards the other goals, particularly reducing deaths of mothers and babies during childbirth and providing clean drinking water.
+The EU has pledged an additional €1 bn to be used in 79 African, Caribbean and Pacific countries in pursuing the goals on which least progress has been made.